 Every day takes too much thought. – Gwen Meharg

 According to researchers, we make over 200 decisions per day about food alone.
 Just food decisions!
-I don’t know about you, but all of these decisions wear me out.
+I don’t know about you, but all of these decisions wear Gwen and me out.

-As an example, a number of years ago I spent 3 months last fall researching espresso machines – dreaming of holding the perfect cup of coffee while still in my jammies.
-But I could never click the button to buy.
+As an example, a number of years ago I spent 3 months researching espresso machines—dreaming of holding the perfect cup of coffee while pecking out some brilliance on these keys.
+But I could never bring myself to click the button to buy.
 I was too overwhelmed by all of the choices.

 My husband took me out of my misery.
-He decided on one, bought it, wrapped it, and put it under the tree.
+He selected an espresso machine, bought it, wrapped it, and put it under the tree.
 Best.
 Gift.
 Ever.
 No decision (on my part) was required.

 What can you do without thinking?
 Consider the following.

 There’s a better way to start your day than jumping out of bed and checking email messages before doing anything else.
 It’s worse yet if you’re checking email while still in bed.

 Develop a morning routine that sets the tone for the entire day.

 There’s no better way to get a good night’s sleep than to create space between your work, chores, and hectic evening.
 Here are some suggestions: